5 Reasons Why You’re Stuck in a Toxic Relationship

 2. Patterns of manipulation

-Toxic relationships often involve manipulation, gaslighting, control, guilt-tripping, or love-bombing.
+Toxic relationships often involve manipulation, gaslighting, control, guilt-tripping, or love bombing.
 These patterns create confusion, leaving the manipulated partner unsure of how to feel or what to do next.
-This kind of climate has multiple consequences.
-Naturally, with a cycle of love-bombing and a new honeymoon period after every fight, it will be hard to decide whether the toxic relationship is worth leaving.
+Naturally, with a cycle of love bombing and a new honeymoon period after every fight, it will be hard to decide whether the toxic relationship is worth leaving.

 A cycle of gaslighting and guilt-tripping may also give you false hope and a false sense of control.
 This cycle is especially difficult if you feel hopeless and powerless.
 You may think that if you just make the changes your partner is asking for, you may be able to have a healthier relationship after all.